 Who can travel?

-Please don’t travel if you feel unwell, have a high temperature, a new and continuous cough or experience a loss, or change to, your sense of smell or taste.
+- If you feel unwell, have a high temperature, a new and continuous cough or experience a loss, or change to, your sense of smell or taste

-Capacity on public transport remains limited - the guidance from the English Government states that you can help control the virus and travel safely by:
+As capacity on public transport remains limited, the guidance from the English Government states that you can help control the virus and travel safely by:

 - Working from home where possible